Triston Casas Player Props: Red Sox vs. Tigers

 Triston Casas At The Plate

-- Casas has had an RBI in 29 games this season (28.7%), including 12 multi-RBI outings (11.9%).
-He has also driven home three or more of his team's runs in one contest.
+- Casas has had at least one RBI in 29.4% of his games this year (30 of 102), with more than one RBI 13 times (12.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.